 Listed Buildings, Conservation Areas and the Historic Environment

-The Conservation & Design Officer at South Bucks is responsible for a wide range of duties regarding the maintenance of these historic assets including processing Listed Building Consent applications, producing Conservation Area appraisals and dealing with pre-application enquiries.
+Historic Buildings and Area Officers for this area are responsible for a wide range of duties regarding the maintenance of these historic assets including processing Listed Building Consent applications, producing Conservation Area appraisals and dealing with pre-application enquiries.